 Instructors/speakers: Prof. Christopher Cummins

-And, at the same time, at the other electrode what would be taking place is the oxidation of chloride ions, two of which counterbalance the magnesium2+ in the salt magnesium dichloride.
+And, at the same time, at the other electrode, what would be taking place is the oxidation of chloride ions, two of which counterbalance the magnesium two plus in the salt magnesium dichloride.

 And we put in a couple of electrons.